RobhooX/RobSIRs.jl/README.md

 ## VISION

-Modeling mobility dynamics and age-dependent mortality rate at local regional and global scales (NODE: individual, city, and country).
-Inference includes Susceptibles (S), Infected (I), Recovered (R) and Deaths (D) types per NODE for four different connectivity scenarios: isolated, fully connected, connectivity dynamics and empirical mobility estimations.
+Covid-19 pandemic as a model system to explore eco-evolutionary feedbacks.
+This is to say how ecological dynamics driven by connectivity dynamics (i.e. lockdowns) interact with new variants.
+The specific goal is to modeling mobility dynamics and age-dependent mortality rate at local regional and global scales (NODE: individual, city, and country).
+Inference includes Susceptibles (S), Infected (I), Recovered (R) and Deaths (D) NODES for four different connectivity scenarios: isolated, fully connected, connectivity dynamics (i.e., lockdowns) and empirical mobility estimations.

 ## QUESTION

-How do virulence-dispersion trade-offs along a gradient of connectivity dynamics change the number of infection waves and mortality rates?
+How do virulence-dispersion trade-offs along a gradient of connectivity dynamics change the number and patterns of infection waves and mortality rates?

 ## MODELING STRATEGY

-eSIRevo: Eco-evo dynamics (trade-offs virulence-dispersion rate plus connectivity rate): 4 parameters Random number --> mutation and virulence rates gradient along dispersal rate --> Proxy as recovery rate --> virulence by matching
+eSIRevo: Eco-evo dynamics (trade-offs virulence-dispersion rate plus connectivity rate).

+Parameters --> mutation and virulence rates and gradient along dispersal rate --> virulence by matching

 ## MODELING STRUCTURE